richardhand/aem-core-wcm-components/README.md

  * ``-pl/-projects`` option specifies the list of projects that you want to install
  * ``-am/-also-make`` options specifies that dependencies should also be built

-## Include core-components as subpackage into your own project maven build
+## Include core components as subpackage into your own project maven build

 The released version of the core components are available on the public maven repository at http://repo.adobe.com.
-To include the the core-components package into your own project maven build you can add the dependency
+To include the core components package into your own project maven build you can add the dependency
  ```
  <dependency>
      <groupId>com.adobe.cq</groupId>